tilleul/apple2/applesoft/nfs/README.md

 Numeric (float/real and integer) variables, string variables and arrays are stored in several different ways but they all share one thing in common: once a variable is encountered and once its type has been determined, the Applesoft parser will search for the variable in one of the three memory locations in the same way: from the bottom to the top of memory.

 This means that variables are not "ordered" by their names ...
-It means that variable Z might be before variable A...
+It means that, in memory, variable Z might be before variable A...
 It also means that the time spent to look for a variable depends on how soon it was found in the code.
+How much time ?
+Let's find out.